-Colcannon is so delicious, it’s a traditional Irish dish full of yummy potatoes and cabbage.
-Yum, yum, yum!
+Colcannon is a traditional Irish dish full of creamy potatoes and cabbage.

 Gluten Free Irish Colcannon

-  - 3 pounds organic potatoes, washed and scrubbed (I prefer Yukon Gold or Red)
+- 3 pounds organic potatoes, washed and peeled (I prefer Yukon Gold or Red)

-  - 1 cup whole organic milk, preferably from pastured cows
+- 1 cup organic organic milk, preferably from pastured cows

 - 1 head green cabbage or Napa cabbage, cored and finely shredded

 - 1 - 8oz. package pre-cooked crispy bacon, crumbled (optional)